Home> Bar Rules >Florida

 Florida Bar Rules for Attorney Advertising

 Any violation of the bar rules subjects the attorney to discipline, including public reprimand, suspension, or disbarment.
-For this reason, Florida attorneys should read each of the bar rules concerning advertising, along with the comments, and opinions interpreting those rules.
-The attorney should expressly approve any content used on the firm's website or social media platforms.
+For this reason, Florida attorneys should read each of the bar rules concerning advertising, along with the comments and opinions interpreting those rules.
+The attorney should expressly approve any content on the firm's website or social media platforms.

 Call 800-292-5282.